Personal Loans

 We offer loan amounts up to $250,000,1 with flexible repayment terms of up to 10 years.1,2 Longer repayment terms allow for lower monthly payments, which can be crucial for managing cash flow, especially for those with substantial debt but strong income.

-FYI: In 2025, The Wall Street Journal named BHG Financial the best personal loan for large amounts because we offer one of the largest loan amounts in the industry—up to $250,000.1 This allows prime borrowers to access their full requested amount or more to consolidate debt and handle major expenses—fulfilling multiple goals at once.
+FYI: In 2025, Credible named BHG Financial the best large debt consolidation loan because we offer one of the largest loan amounts in the industry—up to $250,000.1 This allows prime borrowers to access their full requested amount or more to consolidate debt and handle major expenses—fulfilling multiple goals at once.

 No upfront credit impact to check your rate